MostafaH04/MostafaH04/README.md

 # 😎 Hey!<br />

-I am Mostafa Hussein, I have a passion for engineering, coding, working with hardware and Batikhas (if you know you know).
+I am Mostafa Hussein, I have a passion for engineering, coding, working with hardware.
 To add on, I mainly enjoy using Arduino, making circuits, coding fun games (using Unity mainly), and recently I picked up the basics of python.
 Currently, I am exploring a few python libraries, such as PySerial, OpenCV, and more.
 Other than that, I enjoy mathematics, physics, computer science, and computer engineering!